-You’ve made the exciting decision to get a new puppy!
-When you’re looking at the litter of puppies, you may notice one that is particularly smaller than the rest.
-This puppy is know as the runt of the litter.
-Often times they are much smaller and weaker than the rest of the puppies.
+When looking at a litter of puppies, you may notice one that is particularly smaller than the rest.
+This puppy is known as the runt of the litter.
+Often times they are much smaller and weaker than their siblings.

-Many people ask is it ok to pick the runt of the litter, so we’ve created this complete runt of the litter guide, for you to know everything you need before making an important decision.
+Many people ask if it’s okay to pick the runt of the litter.
+So we’ve created this complete runt of the litter guide for you to know everything you need before making an important decision.

 What Is The Runt of The Litter?

-This will be good to clear up first.
+Let’s clear this up first.
 Since this article is entirely about “runts” let’s make sure we both understand exactly what the “runt of the litter” really means.

 Many people think of the runt as the cute one that’s just smaller than the rest.

-Your breeder will think differently about this!
-By definition, a runt puppy will be one (or more) of the litter whos weight is abnormally low, below the healthy level for that specific breed.
+By definition, a runt puppy will be one (or more) of the litter whose weight is abnormally low, below the healthy level for that specific breed.
 This is what’s considered the runt of the litter.

 There can be many health issues that develop if the newborn puppy’s weight isn’t correct.
 That’s why it’s best to be well informed if you intend on picking the runt of the litter.